I have fallen in love with KITSCH vegan shampoo and conditioner bars. They are great…

 If you have to stay in a hotel, inquire about rooms with a fridge and a microwave.
 We have done this several times and pulled together some great meals with food from home and vegan treats from a nearby market.

 2. Do Some Research

-Spending some time researching health food stores and vegan restaurants before traveling can have a big pay-off in terms of food options.
-The web site, happycow.net, and the Happy Cow app are great resources for finding restaurants, health food stores, and generally making vegan travel easier.
+Researching health food stores and vegan restaurants before traveling can have a big payoff regarding food options.
+The website, happycow.net, and the Happy Cow app are great resources for finding restaurants and health food stores and generally making vegan travel easier.
 I benefit from living with someone who researches almost to the point of obsession before we travel.
-As a result, we know where we can eat, and shop, and explore before we leave home.
+As a result, we know where to eat, shop, and explore before leaving home.
 It brings a sense of adventure to our trips that I really appreciate.

 3. Be Prepared for Travel Day

 Plan for the entire day.
 This is essential, and we learned the hard way.
 Since air travel increasingly involves layovers, this is more important than ever.
 After all, not all airports are vegan-friendly.
 Recently, we were in a huge airport with dozens of food stands and restaurants.
 We found just one that offered a legit vegan meal.
 (Check out the video below to see how we managed!)